-Primary care providers are invited to participate in the program.
+Primary care providers in the state of Michigan are invited to participate in the program.

 MC3 is not an emergency/referral service.
 Emergency consultations over the phone or in person are not provided.
 If a PCP calls about a case requiring an emergency intervention, the Behavioral Health Consultant can offer appropriate resource recommendations.